katvef/katve-blog/content/posts/pain.md

 The second time I started cutting, I cut
 {{< spans text="deep" class="steps" style="--step:1px; --initial-steps:1" >}} – as deep as I could.
 I wanted to feel some proper **pain**.
-It started when I had a really bad panic attack.
+It started when I had a really severe panic attack.
 It lasted for so long I couldn't take it anymore.
 I don't remember how long it took until I started cutting that time, but it was after the first or second hour of the panic attack.
 After that, I started cutting when I felt bad, and I felt bad _often_.
 I cut almost daily.
-I've stoped cutting again, as I mentioned earlier, but I still want to do it.
+I've stopped cutting again, as I mentioned earlier, but I still want to do it.

 ## Too much